Benjamin Britten

 What about Vaughan Williams, Elgar, Holst, or Walton?
 Britten handily struck away from the influences of Hubert Parry, Charles Villiers Stanford, and the English Pastoral School soundworld in order to mine his own brand of music making.

 The composer wrote as strongly for instruments and ensembles as he did for voice and choirs.
-He composed for gigantic forces, sometimes geared towards amateurs, just as well as he did intimate musical scopes.
+He composed for gigantic forces, sometimes geared towards amateurs, just as well as he did intimate musical scopes for professionals.
 Britten's music could sound dissonant, acerbic and complex, as well as full of melodies and simplicity, or a baffling mixture of the two, with no lack of quirks.

 Much like Leonard Bernstein across the Atlantic, recordings of Britten's music start with the composer leading his own music, as he was a fine conductor and pianist, and not just of his own music and time.
 In his solo vocal music, Peter Pears is the place to start, for Britten had his voice in mind whilst composing.